AdventCoding/Timespace/README.md

 			title:       string         // The text for the event title
 			description: string||jQuery // The optional text or jQuery Object for the event description
 			width:       number         // The optional width for the event box
-			height:      number         // The optional height for the event box
 			noDetails:   bool           // If the time event should not have a display
 			callback:    Function       // The optional callback to run on event selection.
 			// The callback Cannot be an arrow function if calling any API methods within the callback